danieloskarsson/jsond/README.md

 	}
 ]
 ```
-_Example 1: Basic JSOND that defines a list of products._
+_Example 1: Basic JSOND that defines a sequence of products._

 Advanced use of JSOND MAY include regular expressions, mathematical sets and intervals, optionals, references, and constants as in Example 2.